Call us: (Australia)+61 7 3031 7777

 Australia

-Curragh mine operates in accordance with the Environment Protection and Biodiversity Conservation Act 1999, which promotes and mandates ecologically sustainable development through the conservation and sustainable use of natural resources.
+The Curragh complex operates in accordance with the Environment Protection and Biodiversity Conservation Act 1999, which promotes and mandates ecologically sustainable development through the conservation and sustainable use of natural resources.

 We currently manage 1,002 hectares of vegetation offsets to balance the impact of our open-cut operations and ensure habitat availability for key local species.
 These offsets routinely undergo bio-condition assessments that measure the functionality of the ecosystem against the biodiversity values of a reference site.

-At our Curragh mine, areas significantly disturbed by mining activities are rehabilitated to ensure that the remaining landform is safe, stable and non-polluting.
+At our Curragh open-cut mines, areas significantly disturbed by mining activities are rehabilitated to ensure that the remaining landform is safe, stable and non-polluting.

 The rehabilitation methods and techniques are a result of extensive research and monitoring carried out at Curragh over time.
 These include: